GameBuilda/HumanoidController-API/README.md

 6:
 Ending

-Hopefully this was all enough to explain, but you could just understand by viewing its raw code, type definitions, method documentations, and by how the methods are named.
+Hopefully this was all enough to explain and that I would not have to add more, but you could just understand by viewing its raw code, type definitions, method documentations, and by how the methods are named.